-She has been a key voice in the fight to hold Trump accountable, asking the tough questions on behalf of the American people.
+Kamala has been a key voice in the fight to hold the Trump administration accountable, asking the tough questions on behalf of the American people.
 She serves on the Senate Judiciary Committee, Homeland Security and Governmental Affairs Committee, Select Committee On Intelligence, and the Committee On Budget.

-Kamala aggressively defended the rights of consumers as Attorney General, winning major settlements holding big corporations accountable and forging innovative agreements with the technology industry to protect the privacy of Californians and crack down against online crime.
-She successfully sued predatory for-profit colleges that scammed students and veterans, prosecuted Big Oil polluters, and defended the Affordable Care Act from Republican attacks.
+Kamala aggressively defended the rights of consumers, winning major settlements holding big corporations accountable and forging innovative agreements with the technology industry to protect the privacy of Californians and crack down against online crime.
+She successfully sued predatory for-profit colleges that scammed students and veterans, prosecuted big polluters, and defended the Affordable Care Act from partisan attacks.

 Kamala has been at the forefront of major civil rights battles as well.
 She was proud to lead the team that helped bring down California’s Proposition 8 at the U.S. Supreme Court and to fight for marriage equality nationwide.

 Kamala has worked intensively to protect children and students.
-She established California’s Bureau of Children’s Justice and fought to reduce elementary school truancy so that every California child can exercise his or her constitutional right to an education.
+She established California’s Bureau of Children’s Justice and fought to reduce elementary school truancy so that every child can exercise his or her right to an education.
 As Attorney General, Harris successfully sued predatory for-profit colleges that scammed students and veterans.